Everything Nintendo announced at E3 2018

 New update available September 14 for Expansion Pass members.

 Other titles announced during the Nintendo Direct included Daemon X Machina, Overcooked!
 2, Killer Queen Black, Hollow Knight and Octopath Traveler.
+In terms of the new Pokémon titles, Let’s Go, Pikachu! and Let’s Go, Eevee!, they will be available November 16 and people will be able to buy a $99.99 combo that includes the Poké Ball Plus controller as well.

+So that’s it, no Metroid Prime news, no Animal Crossing for Switch, no other big teases, but there’s certainly a good chunk of titles to keep Switch owners excited for a while.
+We’ll be at E3 checking out some of these new titles this week so stay tuned for more from us on the ground in Los Angeles.